melonjs/melonJS/README.md

 You may find it useful to skim the overview found at the wiki [Details & Usage](https://github.com/melonjs/melonJS/wiki#details--usage)

-When starting your own projects, checkout our [es6 boilerplate](https://github.com/melonjs/es6-boilerplate)
+When starting your own projects, checkout our [ES6 x Webpack boilerplate](https://github.com/melonjs/es6-boilerplate) or the [TypeScript x Vite boilerplate](https://github.com/melonjs/typescript-boilerplate)

 Demos
 -------------------------------------------------------------------------------